madetech/handbook/benefits/pension_scheme.md

 ## Topping up your pension

-From May 17th 2021 Made Tech will be rolling out an individual flexible benefits allowance which employees can distribute across a range of benefits including pensions and a health care cash plan.
+On May 17th 2021 Made Tech rolled out an individual flexible benefits allowance which employees can distribute across a range of benefits including pensions and a health care cash plan.
 To top up your pension with your benefits allowance please follow these steps.

-Go to madetechbenefitsbox.com
+1. Go to madetechbenefitsbox.com
-Log in
+2. Log in
-Select Pension on the homepage
+3. Select Pension on the homepage
-Here you will find options which will allow you to choose a pension contribution amount which will be transfered from your benefits allowance.
+4. Here you will find options which will allow you to choose a pension contribution amount which will be transfered from your benefits allowance.